-Workbooks published online have to use the Data Extract option that must refresh regularly.
+Workbooks published online must use the Data Extract option that must refresh regularly.

 Dashboard starters enable you to connect to popular web applications and help you create pre-defined dashboards seamlessly.

 It’s an entirely free product.
 The reader allows one to view and interact with the reports generated by licensed users.
-For example, you can view and interact with twbx workbook files developed by other users in Desktop.
+For example, you can view and interact with twbx workbook files developed by other users on a Desktop.
 However, you have no permission to modify workbooks.

-Allows to access reports on mobile devices, and it supports both android and IOS devices.
+It allows access to reports on mobile devices and supports Android and IOS devices.